nitinsurana/jsPlumb-Persistence/README.md

 How To Use
 -------------

-`var savedObj = jsPlumb.save();    //If no plumbInstance is passed then global jsPlumb variable is used`
+`var savedObj = jsPlumb.save({selector : ".window" });    //If no plumbInstance is passed then global jsPlumb variable is used`

-`jsPlumb.load(savedObj);          //If no plumbInstance is passed then global jsPlumb variable is used`
+`jsPlumb.load({savedObj : savedObj, containerSelector : "#kitchensink-demo"});          //If no plumbInstance is passed then global jsPlumb variable is used`